on4r4p/Redqueen/README.md

 ###Redqueen

-Search crawling twitter for infoSec news made in ~2010 Still working somehow..
+Search twitter for infoSec news made in ~2010 Still working somehow..

 -Post results in Irc and create a twitter clone server to fav and retweet results-